psychemedia/island-storynotes/elder-puckaster.md

 We'll make you small,
 If you'll dance with me
 On the fairy lea.
-There's dust on the feni —
+There's dust on the fern —
 The lady's fern,
 That waves o'er the burn.
 Brown stripes are seen